eBay/bascomtask/README.md

 5) Completion runs forward.
 Each completion checks for each of its dependents whether that dependent has all its arguments ready.
 All _those_ ready-to-fire task methods are collected.
 6) Return to step 4.

+> Note without any extra programming effort, the framework determines what tasks can be executed in parallel.

 The following diagram illustrates the thread flow among 12 task method invocations (circles) activated by a get() call, with execution color-coded with the thread (there are 4 in this example) that executes them: